hammerpath/db-seeder/packages/postgres-provider/README.md

 await request.post("http://localhost:3000/truncate/users");
 ```

-### Truncate all tables
+### Remove all rows from all tables

-Send a POST request to http://localhost:3000/truncate to truncate all tables.
+Send a POST request to http://localhost:3000/truncate to remove all rows from all tables.

 ```typescript
 // Cypress